-Within spitting distance of the train station (but don’t, that’s gross) this is a pretty regular just-about-better-than-a-business-hotel place to crash.
+Within spitting distance of the train station (but don’t, that’s gross) this is a pretty regular, only slighty better than a business hotel place to crash.

 - 277 m from Hokutetsu-Kanazawa Station